gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_laws_07.md

 - that incomplete-state pressure can remain bounded without false continuity or compensatory reconstruction
 - that cumulative-drift pressure can remain bounded without baseline absorption or silent normalization of distortion
 - that competing-signal pressure can remain bounded without forced hierarchy, hidden preference drift, or unsupported closure
+- that recovery-transition pressure can remain bounded without false restoration, sticky perturbation carryover, or hidden non-recovery

 ---